mhthies/rsync-backup/readme.md

         Show this help message and exit without doing anything.
 ```

+## Tips

 You may want to edit the constant definitions in the first lines of the script.

-Especially set RSYNC_OPTIONS to an empty string, if you want to run a real archive backup including copy of permission changes.
-The default value will advise rsync to ignore user, group and permission changes to work properly with usb drive mount options of most linux distributions.
+If you use this script for backups to a file system without user/group/permissions support (e.g. NTFS without user
+mapping), rsync will allways copy every file, due to the permissions mismatch.
+In that case add the following options
+to RSYNC_OPTIONS: `--no-perms --no-owner --no-group`.